 Paralympic champion handcyclist Karen will journey by sit-ski, propelled only by her arms and leaving her wheelchair behind.
 The extra challenges involved with being paralysed are body temperature control and personal care in such an extreme environment.
 The others will ski towing pulks with all the equipment to survive and be self-supporting in the icy wilderness.

-We aim to inspire thousands of young people around the world to believe in themselves and their dreams, and to champion the possibility that being BOLD and BRAVE, with PURPOSE and PRINCIPLES we can solve big global problems of modern times, including climate change.
+We aim to inspire thousands of young people around the world to believe in themselves and their dreams, and to champion the possibility that being BOLD and BRAVE, with PURPOSE and PRINCIPLES, that personal change can lead to local and global change.

 We will transmit a live broadcast to young people around the world from the POLE OF POSSIBILITY in January 2022.
 Learning from scientists and environmentalists, we will communicate the vital role of Antarctica in maintaining global equilibrium.
 No-where on the planet are the effects of human impact on environment more apparent, yet the protection of this important continent is under threat when the Antarctic Treaty expires.